Morelos: Pre-Hispanic period

 The Tlahuica eventually became the dominant ethnic group in Morelos.
 They were organized into about fifty small city-states, each with a hereditary ruler (tlatoani).
 Each Tlahuica city-state consisted of a central town, with its temple, plaza, palace, and the surrounding countryside and villages.
 The largest of these were Cuauhnáhuac and Huaxtepec (Oaxtepec).
 These people had advanced knowledge of astronomy and a highly developed agricultural system.
 They were especially known for growing cotton, which was planted wherever the land could be irrigated.
 Tlahuica women spun and wove cloth, which became an important item for exchange and for paying tribute.

 The Mexica or Aztec began to arrive as early as 1398, but efforts to dominate this area began in the 1420s.
 In the 1420s and 1430s, Cuauhnáhuac and Xiutepec (Jiutepec) were conquered by Itzcoatl.
 In the middle of the 15th century, other city-states in Morelos made war on Aztec-held Cuauhnahuac and the Aztecs used this as an excuse to conquer areas such as Yautepec, Tetlama and other locations, eventually dominating the entire state.
 The inclusion of the area into the Aztec Empire was sealed with marriage of Aztec emperor Huitzilihuitl to Miahuaxochitl, daughter of the lord of Cuauhnáhuac.
 This union produced a son who would become Aztec emperor Moctezuma Ilhuicamina.
 These conquered areas were allowed to keep their local political structures so long as a tribute, which mostly consisted of cotton items, was paid.
+However, the Mexica later replaced the rulers of Cuauhnahuac, Xochitepec, Tepoztlan and Oaxtepec in 1487.
 The territory was divided into two tributary provinces, one centered on Cuauhnáhuac and the other centered on Huaxtepec.
 Each of these territories had a population of over 50,000 by the 16th century.

 Moctezuma Ilhuicamina succeeded Izcóatl, and tradition has it that he established a botanical garden in Huaxtepec (Oaxtepec).
 Moctezuma's favorite swimming area is thought to have been a pond called Poza Azul, now part of a resort run by Six Flags Hurricane Harbor.

 The Mexica built a number of fortifications in the area, notably in the hills called El Sombrerito and Tlatoani near Tlayacapan.
 The pyramid of Tepozteco in Tepoztlán may have been designed as a fort and lookout post.
 During this time, the Tlauhuica built the double-pyramid known as Teopanzolco in Cuernavaca.